Share Outreach serves more than 880 hard-to-reach and hard-to-serve homeless individuals each year.

 We Care About Our Community: Share’s Talkin’ Trash Project Makes a Difference!

-The Talking Trash crew consists of a Supervisor and three Community Cleaners, each of whom has formerly or is currently experiencing homelessness.
+The program’s crew includes six community cleaners, on-call cleaners, and one supervisor, each of whom has formerly or is currently experiencing homelessness.
 The crew works 9 am – 5:30 pm, Monday – Friday cleaning up litter and waste throughout the City.
 Community Cleaners also receive housing search assistance, general case management, and job and life skill training throughout their time in the program.

 The crew has a weekly route, and adds extra stops as requests for service are received.
 The weekly route includes: Esther Short Park, Vancouver Library, Share House and the surrounding blocks, the Vancouver Navigation Center and the surrounding blocks, the Fourth Plain Corridor from downtown to east Vancouver, and multiple bicycle paths and City parks.